Measuring sampling plan utility in post-marketing surveillance of medical products: Interpreting utility in post-marketing surveillance

 Calculating sampling plan utility requires a loss formulation that aligns SFP-rate estimates with regulatory objectives.
-This section proposes an approach to formulating loss in a PMS context.
-Section \ref{subsec:defLoss} provides loss formulation that accounts for an estimate's accuracy and its significance for regulatory decision-making.
-Section \ref{subsec:bayesestimators} states how the loss formulation prompts estimate decisions called Bayes estimates that minimize the expected loss.
-Section \ref{subsec:designUtilExample} uses an example supply chain to illustrate the application of sampling plan utility.
+Section \ref{subsec:defLoss} presents loss formulation that accounts for an estimate's accuracy (score) and its significance for regulatory decision-making (weight).
+Section \ref{subsec:bayesestimators} defines Bayes estimates that minimize the expected loss under new data.
+Section \ref{subsec:designUtilExample} illustrates the application of sampling plan utility.
+Section \ref{subsec:calcprep} presents an efficient method for utility estimation.